epsy/epsy.github.io/index.rst

     Palo Alto, California
     *(from intern to SE2)*

-    Improved a user data aggregation MapReduce job (used by 10+ teams internally)
+    Improved a user data aggregation MapReduce pipeline (used by 10+ teams internally)
     and its tests
     to improve agility,
-    reduce errors when altering/adding new fields,
-    and avoid deprecated internal interfaces.
+    to reduce the complexity of its data formats (internal and external), to reduce errors when altering/adding new fields, and to change how it joined 90B users with the 350B products they have browsed across all of Criteo's clients.

+    Significantly reduced tech debt and instability of a product-grouping Spark pipeline.

+    Worked on client facing APIs
+    for campaign audience management,
+    including interactive audience size estimate
+    based on criteria input by the clients, or based on anonymized lists of users.

     Oversaw and implemented
     the rehaul and expansion of